 Venture Round in 2013

 HeadSense Medical Ltd. is an early-stage company based in Netanya, Israel, focused on developing non-invasive diagnostic devices for brain health.
-Established in 2011, the company has created a validated and CE Mark approved intracranial pressure (ICP) monitor that is applicable in various medical fields, including neurosurgery, neurology, emergency medicine, and critical care.
-The device allows healthcare professionals to diagnose and monitor critical clinical parameters without the need for invasive procedures.
-In addition to its ICP monitor, HeadSense is actively working on expanding its product offerings to include diagnostic tools for cerebral vasospasm, concussion, and the quantification of traumatic brain injury severity, among others.
-The company operates in both the U.S. and Israel, aiming to enhance patient outcomes through innovative monitoring solutions.
+Founded in 2011, the company has created a validated intracranial pressure (ICP) monitor that has received CE Mark approval.
+This innovative device is utilized in various medical fields, including neurosurgery, neurology, emergency medicine, and critical care, providing physicians with essential tools to diagnose and monitor crucial clinical parameters.
+In addition to its ICP monitor, HeadSense is actively working on expanding its platform to include applications for diagnosing cerebral vasospasm, assessing concussion severity, and quantifying traumatic brain injury (TBI).

 V-Wave